 The LVR was offered deferred payments by the manufacturer and Eadweade arrived in the Spring of 1903.
 It was perfect timing in fact, as Ealhswith was now in great need of overhaul, which was undertaken by the GWR at a cost of £276.
 The LVR brake van also needed major repairs, work that was carried out by Plenty's, of Newbury.

-Steam railmotors arrived after the LV sold offits locomotives in order to help dray its mounting debts.
-AFter teething troubles related to the hard, chalky water which furred up the boilers, they remained as motive power until the LVR's acquisition.
+Steam railmotors arrived after the LV sold off its locomotives in order to help defray its mounting debts.
+After teething troubles related to the hard, chalky water which furred up the boilers with limescale, they remained as motive power until the LVR's acquisition.

 In 1904, the GWR offered to rent two railmotors to the LVR for the total sum of £420 per year.
 The idea seemed an attractive one and the LVR decided in favour of the proposed plan.